 In the global marketplace, new business or investment opportunities arise every day.
 But determining whether or not to do business or invest in developing nations, or nations emerging from recent instances of strife, can be difficult without the insight or experience to properly formulate the decision.
 Drawing on his experience in the White House, Andy Card was responsible for understanding the infrastructure and political culture of nations around the globe.
 He provides a broad overview of the current geopolitical strengths and risks of doing business or investing around the world including Asia, the Middle East, Africa, Europe and Latin America.

-Andy Card, the longest-serving White House Chief of Staff in the last 50 years, brings an insider’s perspective and analysis of how the Obama Administration can work with a divided Congress.
+Andy Card, the longest-serving White House Chief of Staff in the last 50 years, brings an insider’s perspective and analysis of the Obama Administration, Congress and the 2016 elections.

 As chief of staff for President George W. Bush, assistant to the president/deputy chief of staff for President George H. W. Bush and special assistant and director of intergovernmental affairs for President Reagan, Card has been at the center of U.S. politics for over 20 years.
 Whether it is in the middle of a presidential campaign or inside the Oval Office with a world leader, Card knows how things actually work—the reality versus the myth.
 He discusses today's headlines and offers analysis on the issues of the day including his perspectives on what’s happening in Washington and the 2016 race for the White House.
 At President Bush's side on September 11, 2001, Card knows firsthand the geopolitical factors and risks at stake that affect the global business environment.
 From discussing Iran, the turmoil in North Africa and the Middle East to the political risks of doing business or investing in Africa, Asia, Europe or Latin America, Card knows the leaders, the politics and the key players.
 He helps your audience assess the potential political and security risks and identify economic opportunities in today's constantly changing global environment and world economy.